 Wilson Centre Expansion

-In the summer of 2015, the Wilson Centre expanded from their 252square foot office in the Edwards School of Business to 4,200 square feet of space in the Concourse Building at Innovation Place.
-This new space was designed to function as an ‘Idea Lab’ with opportunities for new hands-on, experiential learning programs, sessions and events.
+In the summer of 2015, the Wilson Centre expanded from their 252 square foot office in the Edwards School of Business to 4,200 square feet of space in the Concourse Building at Innovation Place.
+This new space is designed to function as an ‘Idea Lab’ with opportunities for hands-on, experiential learning programs, sessions, and events.

 Why The Change?

-In observing this and simply listening to our own ‘customers’,our own participants seem to lack quality ideas that had a strong foundation to move forward, while others didn't yet have any ideas to pursue, although they were interested in entrepreneurship.
-We came to the realization that we were expecting people to already have brilliant innovations and big ideas, when the majority of our potential audience still needed help creating these ideas in the first place or even the opportunity to try learning how to come up with an idea.
+In observing this and simply listening to our own ‘customers’ as to how the Wilson Centre could be better utilized, we came to the realization that we were expecting people to already have brilliant innovations and big ideas, when the majority of our potential audience still needed help creating these ideas in the first place or even the opportunity to try learning how to come up with an idea.
 This made us think - what if we took everything back a step and came up with methods to teach individuals HOW to come up with ideas?